ecamo19/rLPJGUESS/README.md

     devtools::install_github("biometry/RLPJ/Rlpj", ref = "master", build_vignettes = TRUE)

-In the case you want to install the dependencies at the same time, set denpendencies flag to TRUE.
+In the case you want to install the dependencies at the same time, set the dependencies flag to TRUE.

     devtools::install_github("biometry/RLPJ/Rlpj", ref = "master", build_vignettes = TRUE, dependencies = TRUE)